Link Up: The Orchestra Moves

 Contact Outreach & Education Coordinator Bernie Brink at 719-344-2456, or send an email.

 Link Up with the Colorado Springs Philharmonic is a FREE program for students in grades 3-5 that provides textbooks, digital resources, professional development, and in-classroom support to teachers.
 Students explore orchestral repertoire to learn basic musical concepts through listening, composition, and performance with the help of extensive standards-based classroom activities and materials produced by Carnegie Hall’s Weill Music Institute.
-Linking your classroom to the concert hall, this engaging program culminates in a spring concert at the Pikes Peak Center where students sing or play along with the orchestra from their seats.
+Linking your classroom to the concert hall, this engaging program culminates in a spring concert at the Pikes Peak Center where students sing and play along with the orchestra from their seats.

 Participation is completely free for schools receiving Title I assistance.